Ylvauk/node-npm-intro/README.md

 module.exports = variousBrownBears;
 ```

-4. Then, in `index.js` add the following:
+4. Then, in `index.js` add the following to the top of the page after the lodash require statement and before the `randomBear` variable:

 ```js
 const variousBrownBears = require("./bears");